lavanya6789/abcd-agentic-training-vnr-Lavanya/README.md

 ⚙️ Features

-Automatic Email Detection
+ -Automatic Email Detection
-A Gmail Trigger node constantly monitors the inbox for new messages.
+ -A Gmail Trigger node constantly monitors the inbox for new messages.

-AI-Based Email Classification
+ -AI-Based Email Classification
-An AI Agent analyzes each email and classifies it as:
+ -An AI Agent analyzes each email and classifies it as:

-Important
+   -Important

-Not Important
+   -Not Important

-GitHub Issue Creation
+  -GitHub Issue Creation
-If an email is important, a GitHub Issue is automatically created with:
+     -If an email is important, a GitHub Issue is automatically created with:

-Email subject as the title
+  -Email subject as the title

-Email body as the description
+  -Email body as the description

-Instant Telegram Notification
+  -Instant Telegram Notification
-A Telegram message is sent immediately to notify the user about the important email.
+      -A Telegram message is sent immediately to notify the user about the important email.

-Gmail Auto-Reply
+  -Gmail Auto-Reply
-A confirmation email is automatically sent to the sender.
+      -A confirmation email is automatically sent to the sender.

-Smooth End-to-End Workflow
+  -Smooth End-to-End Workflow
-The workflow ends after sending both Telegram and Gmail notifications.
+     -The workflow ends after sending both Telegram and Gmail notifications.

 🏗️Architecture